Grays railway station: Signal boxes

-Re-signalling in 1961 saw Grays West box closed and all activity concentrated on Grays East which was close to the High Street foot crossing east of the station.
+Resignalling in 1961 saw Grays West box closed and all activity concentrated on Grays East, which was close to the High Street foot crossing, east of the station.
 This box had control of the new route to the Port of Tilbury via the Seabrooks Brewery siding alignment started in 1968.

-In 1996 control transferred to the Upminster signalling centre which controls the former LT&S system.
-A few minor changes to the remaining infrastructure were made as part of this change and Thurrock West Junction and the remaining Grays box closed on 3 April 1996.
+In 1996, control transferred to the Upminster signalling centre which controls the former LT&S system.
+A few minor changes to the remaining infrastructure were made as part of this change; Thurrock West Junction and the remaining Grays box closed on 3 April 1996.

-Private Sidings
+Private sidings

-West Thurrock Junction to Grays was a very busy area for goods traffic with a number of private sidings serving riverside industries.
+West Thurrock Junction to Grays was a busy area for goods traffic, with a number of private sidings serving riverside industries.
 These are listed west to east starting at West Thurrock Junction and ending at the present junction for the Port of Tilbury.

 Two cement works existed alongside each other.
 The western one was Thames Works owned by the Thames Cement Company.
-This was taken over by APCM in 1900 but closed in 1920.
-Chalk came from a quarry north of the railway that went under the main lines but a main line connection was not provided.
+This was taken over by APCM in 1900, but closed in 1920.
+Chalk came from a quarry north of the railway that went under the main lines, but a connection was not provided.
 Thames Works had an internal railway system.

-After closure in 1920 he site was purchased by the Thames Land Company and a large soap works called "Hedleys" was built.
-This was connected to West Thurrock Yard on 23 January 1938 on and three sidings provided.
-The old internal railway was re-used and that ceased operation in 1955.
-The site became known as Proctor and Gamble's sidings in the 1960s and fell out of use in the 1990s.
+After closure in 1920, the site was purchased by the Thames Land Company and a large soap works called Hedleys was built.
+This was connected to West Thurrock Yard on 23 January 1938 and three sidings provided.
+The old internal railway was reused and that ceased operation in 1955.
+The site became known as Procter & Gamble's sidings in the 1960s and fell out of use in the 1990s.

-Wouldham Works was a large cement works located between the main line and the River Thames.
-It opened in 1874 as the Lion Cement works and was bought by the Wouldham Cement Company who operated the site until 1911 when Blue Circle Cement took over.
+Wouldham Works was a large cement works, located between the main line and the River Thames.
+It opened in 1874 as the Lion Cement Works and was bought by the Wouldham Cement Company, which operated the site until 1911 when Blue Circle Cement acquired it.

-Chalk was supplied to the site via a railway line from a quarry north of the railway line and this line passed under the main line, and later the Upminster branch, immediately west of West Thurrock Junction.
-The works was connected to the main line on 29 December 1902 and there were a number of sidings for inward and outward traffic which was primarily coal (inwards) and cement products (outwards).
+Chalk was supplied to the site via a railway line from a quarry north of the railway line; this line passed under the main line, and later the Upminster branch, immediately west of West Thurrock Junction.
+The works was connected to the main line on 29 December 1902 and there were a number of sidings for inward and outward traffic, which was primarily coal (inwards) and cement products (outwards).
 The latter also left on barges from the wharf on the River Thames.

-There was an internal rail system worked by a number of steam, and later diesel locomotives which moved materials around the works, from the quarries to/from the sidings and to the wharves.
-The railway from the quarry as replaced by a conveyor in the early sixties but the internal railway still continued operation on site.
+There was an internal rail system worked by a number of steam, and later diesel locomotives, which moved materials around the works, from the quarries to/from the sidings and to the wharves.
+The railway from the quarry was replaced by a conveyor in the early 1960s, but the internal railway still continued operating on site.

-The works closed in 1976 and the mainline connections were removed in the 1996 re-signalling.
+The works closed in 1976 and the main line connections were removed in the 1996 resignalling project.